gre/kenburns/README.md

 **Finally, the returned value of run is a Promise** which allows you to chain multiple KenBurns or any other effects (like [glsl-transition](https://npmjs.org/package/glsl-transition) for instance).

-Utility to compute the CropBound
+Utility to compute the Cropping Rectangle
 ---

 Because it is not easy to give an absolute crop bound for the `startCrop` and `endCrop`,